 Ensure proper warm-up and recovery

-Monitoring heart rate ensures that the horse warms up properly before a strenuous exercise.
-And when they need rest, you’ll know that, too.
-This is helpful for a recreational rider, for example, whose horse may be in a stall all week with minimal activity.
+Monitoring heart rate ensures that your horse warms up properly before a strenuous training session.
+And when it needs rest, you’ll know that, too.

 Measure training intensity

-With Polar's heart rate monitor, you can adjust each activity session to the right level of intensity, which is the most important ingredient in any training program.
-Training too hard for too long can increase the risk of injuries, and then again, training too lightly doesn't significantly improve the horse's performance.
+With heart rate monitoring you can adjust each exercise to the right level of intensity, which is the most important ingredient in any training program.
+Training too hard for too long can increase the risk of injuries, and conversely, training too lightly doesn't significantly improve your horse's performance.

 Assess recovery during interval training

-Many owners and trainers are now using interval training to improve their horse’s fitness, using short but intense training sessions separated by short recovery periods.
-If your horse’s heart rate doesn't return to the desired recovery target within the rest period, it's a signal to you that the program is probably too hard or too long.
-All this helps you create specifically tailored training plans of suitable intensity and duration.
+When doing interval sessions, monitoring the behavior of your horse’s heart rate is important.
+If heart rate doesn't drop to the desired recovery level within the rest period, it's a signal to you that the program is probably too hard or too long.
+This helps you create specifically tailored training plans of suitable intensity and duration.